SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Skills covered: con, intimidation, persuasion Characters use con, intimidation, or persuasion skills to inﬂuence other people that they meet.
-The typical diﬃculty is 10, modiﬁed based on the dispositions of the characters involved, but a gamemaster may base it on a skill roll.
-See the “Mental Defenses” sidebar for more information on this; suggested diﬃculty modiﬁers are listed in their own sidebar.
+The typical difficulty is 10, modiﬁed based on the dispositions of the characters involved, but a gamemaster may base it on a skill roll.
+See the "Mental Defenses" sidebar for more information on this; suggested difficulty modiﬁers are listed in their own sidebar.

 > Information Difﬁculties
 Amount of Information